 You can also view the instruction booklet on a tablet/device or computer so it saves paper, rather than having it printed out.

 There are so many companies, too many to list here really (maybe that’s another blog post!).

-Getting them directly for the pattern companies website is the most common way.
-You can usually select to brows what PDF patterns they offer separately from printed patterns.
+Getting them directly from the pattern companies website is the most common way.
+You can usually select to browse what PDF patterns they offer separately from printed patterns.

 There are some companies that also sell their PDF’s through other websites or on Etsy for example.

 Here at g&g we sell PDF patterns from Jennifer Lauren Handmade, Friday Pattern Company and Named Clothing.
 You can visit the PDF sewing pattern section and see all of the ones we offer.
 You can either opt to just purchase the PDF files, which are then emailed to you with your order confirmation, or you can opt to purchase the PDF files and have us print them.
 In this instance, you don’t need to upload any files as you have purchased them from us anyway.

 This makes it easier to order your project all in one place, you can get your PDF files, order it to be printed and get your fabric and notions all in the same order.

 So when you purchase a PDF pattern, you typically get access to download the files immediately, or they are emailed to you immediately so it means you can get working on your project right away!